 With a history dating back to 1886, Sunoco LP is an innovator in the US energy sector.
 Founded by Joseph Newton Pugh and Edward O. Emerson in Pittsburgh, Pennsylvania, it has now evolved into a large master limited partnership headquartered in Dallas, Texas.
 The company’s name, Sunoco LP, combines the words “sun” and “oco” (an acronym for oil company), and it continues to be a dominant force in the energy industry, offering superior products and services to customers throughout the United States.

-From the beginning, Sunoco was a refining and marketing company, primarily in the eastern United States.
-In the 1920s, the company expanded its reach to the Midwest and West Coast, a crucial turning point in Sunoco’s development that opened new avenues for growth and prosperity.
+Sunoco was a refining and marketing company in the eastern United States.
+In the 1920s, it expanded its reach to the Midwest and West Coast, a crucial turning point in its development that opened new avenues for growth and prosperity.

-In the 1950s, Sunoco boldly diversified its operations to include the transportation and retail oil and gas sectors.
+In the 1950s, Sunoco boldly diversified its operations into the transportation and retail oil and gas sectors.
 The company also began investing in renewable energy sources, including ethanol and biodiesel, laying the groundwork for a greener future.

-A major development in the 1980s was the merger between Sunoco and Atlantic Richfield Company (ARCO), whereby Sunoco became a subsidiary of ARCO, and the company’s name changed to Sunoco, Inc. This partnership promised to offer great opportunities and prospects for both companies.
+A major development in the 1980s was the merger between Sunoco and Atlantic Richfield Company (ARCO).
+Sunoco became a subsidiary of ARCO, and the company’s name changed to Sunoco, Inc. This partnership promised great opportunities and prospects for both companies.

 In 2012, Sunoco strategically reorganized its business structure to increase profits by spinning off its refining and distribution business into a new company, Sunoco Logistics Partners LP.
-The remaining assets of Sunoco, Inc. have been restructured into a master limited partnership called Sunoco LP, which is expected to improve the company’s profitability significantly.
+The remaining assets of Sunoco, Inc. have been restructured into a master limited partnership called Sunoco LP, which is expected to significantly improve the company’s profitability.

-Sunoco LP is now one of the leading independent fuel distributors in the United States, operating in more than 30 states with over 5,000 employees.
+Sunoco LP is now one of the leading independent fuel distributors in the United States, operating in over 30 states and having over 5,000 employees.
 Sunoco LP’s expertise in fuel distribution, marketing, and retailing contributes significantly to the U.S. economy.

 In the 1950s, Sunoco took the bold step of diversifying its operations into new industries.